yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-api-hello-world-example.markdown

 (The above is copied from the file: `<Example Root>\HelloWorld.cpp`.)

+{% note %}
-{% exclamation %} The space URL in this example is: `jini://localhost/*/mySpace?groups=javaspaces-hellospace`.
+The space URL in this example is: `jini://localhost/*/mySpace?groups=javaspaces-hellospace`.
 It is passed to `main` in `run_HelloWorld.sh/.bat)` (see [Space URL](./the-space-configuration.html)).
+{%endnote%}

+{% info %}
-{% infosign %} This space URL specifies the network address of the Jini Lookup Service (localhost here), and queries it for **a space belonging to the lookup group** `javaspaces-hellospace`.
+This space URL specifies the network address of the Jini Lookup Service (localhost here), and queries it for **a space belonging to the lookup group** `javaspaces-hellospace`.
 There is only one space in this lookup group: the space instance started by `startAll.sh`.
 The space is purposely started with a switch that registers it to this lookup group.
 The **asterisk after localhost** represents the space container (a logical unit inside the server); this URL does not refer to a specific container.
 Note that the protocol used is Jini (other protocols are RMI and Java.
 Java is used for embedded spaces and to launch spaces on the server side).
+{%endinfo%}

 ## Registering C++ Class to Space